lionheart/KeyboardAdjuster/README.md

 * Always unwrap optionals safely, and never define implicitly unwrapped optionals.
 * Never depend on type-safety at runtime.

+While these restrictions entail additional code, I believe that the tradeoff is worth it.
+The deal is that you can be assurred that nothing magical is occurring behind the scenes in your codebase.

 ## History